braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/single_sign_on/azure_ad.md

 ## Create and Enable a Braze API Key for IdP Login (Optional)

-To enable IdP initiated login, you will first need to create an API Key in `Developer Settings` > `API Settings`.
+To enable IdP initiated login, you will first need to create an API Key in `Developer Console` > `API Settings`.

 ![SSO Set Up]({% image_buster /assets/img/sso2.png %})